Nada Al-Ajoze

 Syrian Artist, Born in Latakia – 1997.
 I studied at the Faculty of Fine Arts – Tishreen University/Latakia and graduated in 2020.
 I worked as an Assistant Professor at the Faculty of Fine Arts/Painting and Drawing Department from 2021 until 2024.

-Using the human figure as a central element, I evoke feelings of empathy and resilience.
-Each piece is an attempt to process and communicate lived experience delicate, raw, and deeply human.
-My art invites viewers into a space where stillness speaks, and emotion lingers long after the moment has passed.
+Using the human figure as central element, I evoke empathy, resilience, and the quiet persistence of identity.
+Each piece becomes an attempt to process and communicate lived experience delicate, raw, and deeply human.
+My work invites viewers into spaces where stillness speaks, where memory lingers, and where the fragile architecture of home is felt rather than seen.